Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Experiment

 \subsection{Experiment Setup}

-\textbf{Datasets}: We use three remote sensing datasets to evaluate our method: NWPU-RESISC45 Dataset, PatternNet Dataset and AID Dataset.
+\textbf{Datasets}: We use four remote sensing datasets to evaluate our method: NWPU-RESISC45 Dataset, PatternNet Dataset, RSD46-WHU Dataset and AID Dataset.
 To evaluate our methods under different data set up, we decrease the number of classes and images per class in these datasets using random sampling.

 The NWPU-RESISC45 Dataset \citep{NWPU} has 31,500 images covering more than 100 countries and regions around the world.
 It has 45 categories with 700 images in each category.
 Each image is 256×256 pixels in size.
 The spatial resolution of this dataset is up to 0.2m and the lowest is 30m.
 In addition, the images are varied in lighting, shooting angle, imaging conditions, and so on.